ncatlab/nlab-content/pages/3/6/6/0/663/content.md

 Homomorphisms of models $\theta: M \to M'$ are defined in the standard way: a collection of functions $\theta(s): M(s) \to M'(s)$ for each sort of the signature $\Sigma$ which are compatible with the $M(\sigma), M'(\sigma)$ in the evident way.

+## Properties

 The point is that (in the finitary case) either notion of theory may be used to specify the same category of models, and that

 +-- {: .standout}

 Categories of models of finitary essentially algebraic theories are precisely equivalent to [[locally presentable category|locally finitely presentable categories]].
-These are equivalent to categories of models of finite limit sketches.
+These are equivalent to categories of models of finite limit [[sketch]]es.

 =--